moonbitlang/moonbit-docs/next/toolchain/moon/coverage.md

 ```

 You can directly send this coverage report to Coveralls or CodeCov using the `--send-to` argument.
-The following is an example of using it in GitHub aCTIONS:
+The following is an example of using it in GitHub Actions:

 ```
 moon coverage report \